Xylobyte/transcendia/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE.txt) file for details.
+This project is licensed under the GNU Affero General Public License v3.0 - see the [LICENSE](LICENSE.txt) file for details.

 ---